-Performing mostly as a quintet, but often as a sextet, occasionally as a trio -- but always, indubitably, Some’tet -- the music is both composed & improvised; the overall sound is mellow, almost west coast cool with moments of intense invention.
-Add a dollop of American primitivism, a touch of neo-bossa nova rhythms, the occasional art song or torch song, a chunk of free jazz, outsider music, augmented with some funky grooves & truly soulful vocals.
-Four elements are important to the music of Some’tet: adventure, beauty, spirituality & soul.
+Whether performing as a trio or as a sextet, the sound is indubitably Some’tet.
+Overall the sound is mellow, almost west coast cool with moments of wild, gritty invention.
+Add some free jazz, a dollop of American primitivism, a touch of neo-samba rhythms, the occasional art song or torch song, a couple of hooks, a hint of old school, all augmented with the four elements that are essential to the music of Some’tet: adventure, beauty, spirituality & soul.

-Everyone in Some’tet lives on Vashon -- an island known for its idiosyncratic nature.
-There’s a huge and very active music scene there, with an extremely high level of musicianship, and of course some pretty idiosyncratic players.
-Some’tet includes:
+Some’tet is based on Vashon Island -- a pretty idiosyncratic chunk of rock.
+There’s a huge and very active music scene there, with an extremely high level of musicianship & of course some pretty distinctive players.

-Barry Cooper (trumpet, flugelhorn) hails from Orange County, CA. For many years he performed with his dad, the renowned SoCal educator Dick Cooper.
-After moving to Vashon about seven years ago, Barry has been in constant demand for recordings & live gigs.
+Barrett Cooper (trumpet, flugelhorn), originally from Orange County, CA. For many years he performed with his dad, the renowned SoCal educator Dick Cooper.
+Since moving to Vashon about seven years ago, Barry has been in constant demand for session work & live gigs.

-Patrick Christie (upright bass) hails from Minnesota, and studied bass with Andy Zydrozny & with Karl Netoliczka of the Milwaukee Symphony -- they're also his two greatest musical influences.
-Oddly enough Patrick & Whitmore met sitting in on an island Celtic jam, though none of them play Celtic music.
+Patrick Christie (upright bass), hails from Wisconsin, he has studied bass with Karl Netoliczka of the Milwaukee Symphony & with Seattles's own Andy Zydrozny -- both are his two greatest musical influences.
+Oddly enough Patrick & Whitmore met sitting in on an island Celtic jam, though neither of them play Celtic music.

 Some’tet definitely has fun.
 Think 60’s era jazz eclecticism meets Twin Peaks, dancing in Rio de Janeiro to a slow jam, a whiskey & soda in hand, and your Nana is catering the gig under a yellow hoodoo moon.